dapnii/Performance-Booster-Powershell-Script/README.md

 Script is meant to optimize performance on Windows machines.

-In order to run all one has to do is right click and choose Run with Powershell.
+In order to run all one has to do is right click and choose Run with Powershell (REQUIRES ELEVATED ACCESS).

 Script does things like: